eusousalvi/chronometer/README.md

 ## DETAILS

-- It was make using classes to consolidate legacy knowledge;
+- It was made using classes to consolidate legacy knowledge;
 - Git flow;
 - DayJS;
 - BEM CSS;